Welcome to COT

 The COT is dedicated to encouraging young musicians through innovative educational programs.
 At our Instrument Petting Zoos, children enjoy a hands-on musical experience as they hold and play a variety of instruments.
 COT also plays a critical role in cultivating local and statewide musical talent by sponsoring an annual Young Artists' Competition.

-Rehearsals for the COT are held on Tuesdays from 7:00 to 9:30 PM at the Tucson Jewish Community Center, located at River Road and Dodge Blvd.
-The season runs from the end of August through mid-May.
+Rehearsals for the COT are held on Tuesdays from 7:00 to 9:30 pm at the Church of Jesus Christ of Latter-day Saints, 1540 E Linden Street in Tucson.
+Our season runs from early September through mid-May.

 The COT provides local musicians with an opportunity to play in a full symphony orchestra.
 If you are a musician who enjoys playing symphonic music—and occasionally Pops music—we invite you to join us.
-We currently have openings for a co-principal cellist, and musicians who play viola, double bass, and tuba.
-Please contact us to learn more.
+We are currently seeking a principal cello, all other section strings, and section percussion.
+Other vacancies in the winds and brass may be posted at a later time.
+Learn more.